 Posted on: June 11, 2019 Catholic Church Sexual Abuse

 Police in Saginaw, MI recently executed search warrants on three Catholic Diocese properties while investigating claims of sexual abuse done to minors by clergy.
 Public documents show that police seized nearly 60 items of evidence including what was found in the bottom drawer of a filing cabinet at the diocese headquarters, a file titled “victim list”.
 Additional items from seize included: computers, flash drives, expense accounts, internal memos, and the personal files of convicted sexual-abuser Rev. Robert J. DeLand Jr., three other priests, and one deacon.

 Michigan, via their Attorney General’s office, is currently investigating all seven Catholic Dioceses in the state on sexual abuse claims dating back to the 1950s.
 As part of their ongoing investigation, law enforcement has executed search warrants on the seven dioceses in Michigan: Saginaw, Detroit, Marquette, Lansing, Kalamazoo, Gaylord, and Grand Rapids.

 Learn More About Filing A Catholic Church Sexual Abuse Claim

-The Feeney Law Firm provides additional information about filing a Catholic Church sexual abuse claim on our Catholic Church Sexual Abuse page.
+The Feeney Law Firm provides additional information about filing a Catholic Church lawsuit on our main sexual abuse page.
 Our firm is committed to seeking justice for those affected by sexual abuse.
 We are here to help make that process as simple as possible for you and your family.
 Call us now at 1-800-941-7209 for a FREE consultation.
 Don’t wait; your time to file a claim may be limited.